-If you are one of those people who like to customize the crap out of your smartphone, you’ve probably already tried out a few different launchers and changed the theme of your device a few times.
+If you like to customize your smartphone, you’ve probably already tried out different launchers and changed the theme of your device a few times.
 However, have you ever tried to change the boot animation on your device?
 We’ll show you how you can get some custom animations on your smartphone and shake up that boring old boot up animation.

 If the manual method isn’t your piece of cake, you can also use the following app as long as you have root access on your device.Boot Animations for Superuser

 Boot Animations ★ Root offers a ton of boot animations right off the bat, so as soon as you get tired on one, you can swap them out very easily.
-Unfortunately, many of the things found in this app require you to pay for, so not all the animations are free.
+Unfortunately, many of the things found in this app require payment, so not all the animations are free.

 For the record, I had some problems with the application, which doesn't work sometimes.
 In this case uninstalling and reinstalling fixed everything.